SYRinge exchange location Calendar

-JustUs Health offers an injection drug outreach program, called Mainline, that reduces the risk of getting HIV.
+Rainbow Health offers an injection drug outreach program, called MAINLINE, that reduces the risk of getting HIV.
 We provide access to unused syringes, education, and HIV prevention and care services.
 Our syringe exchange program is the largest in the state.
 Each month, we distribute and collect approximately 20,000 syringes.

 - Syringe exchange and disposal

 - Condoms, safer sex, and injection supplies to reduce the risk of getting and spreading HIV and Hepatitis C

 - HIV and Hepatitis C counseling, testing, and referrals

 - Linkage to HIV and HCV medical care and services